 The Rural Heat Islands project’s objective is to map rural heat islands (RHIs) and assess their impact on farmworker communities to develop adaptation strategies, which are critically important for the success of California’s climate action and environmental justice.

-The project is a collaboration between San Diego State University, the University of California, Santa Barbara, and Lideres Campesinas.
-It is funded by the University of California Office of the President (UCOP) Climate Action Grants.
+The project is a collaboration between San Diego State University, the University of California, Santa Barbara, University of California Cooperative Extension, and Lideres Campesinas.
+It is funded by the University of California Office of the President (UCOP) Climate Action Grants and National Oceanic and Atmospheric Administration – Cooperative Science Center for Earth System Sciences and Remote Sensing Technologies under the Cooperative Agreement Grant #: NA22SEC4810016.